lkimanzi/loop-der-it-is-js/README.md

 ## 1) One to Ten
-Displays the numbers 1 to 10 in the console.<br>
+Displays the numbers 1 to 10 in a unit test which you will write.<br>

 ### Example